yarhajile/sven-daemon/README.md

     FRONT DOOR SWITCH silently triggers the SMS NOTIFICATION when the ALARM is in the 'home' state and the current time is between 8:00PM and 8:00AM.

 The biggest problem I saw with other automation and control systems is that you were tied to their own specific interface that only worked with devices for that particular service.
 I wanted a one-stop-shop to control this behavior in a modular fashion and this is where the idea for Sven came from.
-I have no prior experience in automation / control systems and as a personal experiment and I intentionally chose to not look into other systems that might be performing in a similar way in an effort to come up with a system that fit my needs and wants.
+I have no prior experience in automation / control systems and as a personal experiment I intentionally chose to not look into other systems that might be performing in a similar way in an effort to come up with a system that fit my needs and wants.

 At its core is the ModuleFactory which is responsible for dispatching the various module device instances and bringing them together under one roof.